arunbabucode/redis-tools/README.markdown

 #**Generating Redis Protocol**

 Generate the Redis protocol, in raw format, in order to use 'redis-cli --pipe' command to massively and quickly insert/delete.... keys in a redis server.
-It accepts as input a pipe with redis commands formatted as "DEL key", "SET key value" ...
+It accepts as input a pipe with redis commands formatted as "DEL,key", "SET,key,value" ...

 ####Usage:

-    echo "SET mykey1 value1\nDEL mykey2" > data.txt
+    echo "SET,mykey1,hello world" > data.txt
     cat data.txt | python gen_redis_proto.py | redis-cli --pipe